H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

   clearer accountability.
-- **Transparency and auditability** – identity‑related decisions (such as granting a role or performing a high‑impact action) are logged with references to PostgreSQL records and, where appropriate, GBIM beliefs.
+- **Transparency and auditability** – identity‑related decisions (such as granting a role or performing a high‑impact action) are logged with references to PostgreSQL records and, where appropriate, GBIM beliefs (★ `msjarvis:5433` — `confidence_decay` metadata adds temporal confidence grading to GBIM-backed identity decisions). ★ All BBB gate decisions involving identity enforcement are now durably logged at `jarvis-memory:8056` (secured March 28) — audit trails persist across container restarts.
-- **Alignment with local partners** – registration rules are co‑designed with Harmony for Hope and other partners to reflect local norms and legal requirements.
+- **Alignment with local partners** – registration rules are co‑designed with Harmony for Hope and other partners to reflect local norms and legal requirements grounded in PostgreSQL `gisdb` (★ 91 GB PostGIS, 501 tables, 993 ZCTA centroids — enabling ZIP-code-level alignment with service areas).

 These constraints turn identity and registration into tools for shared governance rather than unilateral control by the system.